-All news Attractions Tallinn Card Transport and accommodation Food and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JANUARY 2007
+All news Sightseeing Tallinn Card Transport and accommodation Eat and drink Events and culture Statistics Convention Tourist office marketing news Media coverage JANUARY 2007

 Cruises create jobs and revenue in the Baltic Sea Region19.01.2007

 The Baltic region is the world’s fastest growing cruise market.
 Cruise tourism in the countries around the Baltic Sea generates an annual turnover approaching € 443 million as well as up to 11,500 jobs.

 Cruise tourism is growing faster than any other type of tourism and, with an average annual growth of 13%, the Baltic Sea Region is the world’s fastest growing cruise market.
 Ranked according to the number of passengers who disembark there, the five largest Baltic destinations are: Copenhagen, Tallinn, St Petersburg, Stockholm and Helsinki.
 In capital cities such as Copenhagen, Stockholm and Oslo cruise tourists make up a quarter of all tourists, while in smaller harbour towns, like Gdynia (Poland) and Klaipeda (Lithuania), cruise tourists outnumber other tourists.

 Cruise tourism is a crucial source of income for many harbour towns in the Baltic Sea Region.
 "The last three years have seen a change in attitude at City Hall.
 Where once politicians viewed heavy industry as the most important source of growth in our region, they now recognise that tourism is an important and growing contributor to our society.
 It, of course, has both a direct and indirect economic impact on the whole region", says Miglute Hollyday, chairman of Klaipedas Meja, Lithuania.